cylondata/twister2/docs/examples/KMeans_example.md

 time of K-Means Clustering process.

 ### Implementation

-The KMeansSource is invoked to distribute the datapoints which is based on the number of workers.
+First, the KMeansSource is invoked to distribute the datapoints which is based on the number of workers.
 For every iteration, the new centroid value is calculated and the calculated value is distributed across all the task instances.
 This process repeats for ‘N’ number of iterations as specified in the KMeans Constants file.
 At the end of every iteration, the centroid value is updated based on the calculated value and it will continue until the end of iteration.
 The PROBLEM_DIMENSION is used to set the features selected for the clustering analytics process.

+### KMeans Constants